 - A landlord cannot raise the rent to force the tenant to move out for illegal reasons.
 Under the Fair Housing Act, federal law forbids discrimination based on race, gender, national origin, religion, or disability.

-- Landlords cannot raise rent in retaliation of a tenant asserting his or her rights.
+- Landlords cannot raise the rent in retaliation of a tenant asserting his or her rights.

 - When it comes time to raise the rent, make sure you have everything properly documented.
 If anything goes sour, a verbal argument won’t hold up in court.